Avaiga/taipy-doc/docs/manuals/core/versioning/configuration.md

   to a production version.

-- **--taipy-force**: With the `--taipy-force` argument, Taipy overrides a version even if the configuration has changed and run the application.
+- **--taipy-force**: With the `--taipy-force` argument, Taipy overrides a version even if the configuration has changed and runs the application.
 Default to False.

-!!! note "Configure using both TOML file and CLI options"
+!!! note "Configure using both the TOML file and CLI options."
     If you configure the Taipy version management system using the CLI options, the value associated with each CLI option will override the one provided in the explicit TOML file.